NBISweden/copilot_proxy_demo/README.md

 ## Editing files

 Open a file in your editor and start editing.
 You should see the traffic in the mitmproxy window once you start typing in the file.
 By default, Copilot will be active on startup and for more or less all file types, and send the content of the file to the server every time you type a character.
+Check the lines with `HTTPS POST …ividual.githubcopilot.com /v1/engines/copilot-codex/completions` to see what is sent to the server.

 As seen in `api_reader.bad.py`, Copilot will send the content of the file to the server, which contains the API key.
 This is a bad practice, as the API key should not be shared with anyone.